Race the Roo Frequently Asked Questions

 · Can I enter on the day?

 We recommend entering online before the race.
-On the day you can enter, but only if the race hasn’t sold out and with cash only.
+Online the race entry is $55 and is available until midnight Friday 12 July.
+On the day you can enter, but only if the race hasn’t sold out and with cash only, for $60.

 · Can I run with my dog?

 No, dogs are not permitted on the run course during the race.
 Dogs are welcome in the festival precinct provided they are on a lead, and are kept at least five metres away from children’s playground or BBQ facilities.